 Pay the Visa Fee

-It will take the embassy responsible on the procession of your visa application, around 15 days to come up with a response on your Schengen Visitor Visa Application.
+It will take around 15 days to come up with a response on your Schengen Visitor Visa application.
 While you may get a decision on your application for as soon as three days after the visa interview, this period may also be extended for up to 30 days.
 Extraordinary cases take two months to be processed by the competent Schengen embassy, due to their complicity and sensitivity.

 Schengen Visitor Visa Validity